AlimuratDinch/SwapStreet/documentation/04-System-Design/README.md

 * The `swapstreetDomainModel.drawio` file contains the domain model of the application for use in the draw.io tool.
 * The `swapstreetClassDiagram.drawio.png` file contains the application's class diagram,
 * The `swapstreetClassDiagram.drawio` file stores the class diagram for use with draw.io.

+Please note that the class diagrams exclude accessor and mutator methods for better readability.
+All classes implicitly have these methods for each of their attributes except for IDs.
+All these methods are public and are visible to the objects that use them.